China is reporting the biggest coronavirus outbreak it has seen in two months

 In the US, coronavirus cases are surging across the Sunbelt and the West after states in those regions opened up businesses and relaxed social distancing protocols.
 According to the New York Times’s Julie Bosman and Mitch Smith, reopenings appear to be a significant factor in the acceleration of new cases: “There is ample reason to tie the latest surge of infections to relatively early reopenings.
 Clusters of infections in food processing facilities, jails and nursing homes continue to create hot spots in some places, but they do not explain the broader pattern.”

-The US, in contrast, has encouraged state and local governments to handle lockdowns as they wish to, and developed no comparable method for rapidly identifying and isolating infected communities.
+The US, by contrast, has encouraged state and local governments to handle lockdowns as they wish, and developed no comparable method for rapidly identifying and isolating infected communities.
 This has led to concerns that outbreaks like the one in Beijing won’t necessarily be dealt with quickly by authorities in the US, and that surges in cases could exact a greater toll.

 Support Vox’s explanatory journalism